abstrakct/docker-yt-dlp/README.md

-# youtube-dl
+# Docker image for yt-dlp

-Docker container for automatically backing up channels on any site supported by youtube-dl.
+This is a Docker image for automatically backing up channels/videos on any site supported by yt-dlp (a fork of youtube-dl)

+This image is probably not following all best practices for Docker images, but there shouldn't be anything wrong with it either.

+Future improvements include optimizing the size of the image.
+It's probably unneccesarily big right now.

+All dependencies are of course included, so this can be a nice way to try / run yt-dlp without having to install every dependency on your host.

-forked from timlinden
+Originally forked from timlinden

 Optional environment variable 'DOWNLOAD_RATE' will set maximum download rate.
 See youtube-dl manpage for details.